bsbierski/Dyn-HTE/README.md

 Since DynHTE.jl depends on the unregistered package RobustPade it needs to be added first.
 Due to the size of the precomputed data, this can take a minute.

-## Documenation
+## Documentation

+The documentation is available online at: https://bsbierski.github.io/Dyn-HTE/

-The documentation can currently be hosted locally by running the host_documentation.jl file.
+Alternatively, the documentation can be hosted locally by running the host_documentation.jl file.

 ## Tutorial: Spin-1/2 Heisenberg AFM on triangular lattice